Bedrockdude10/Cancer-Classification-Project/README.md

 Computational Biology Lab in the hopes of outperforming the benchmarks on these datasets, and building a more general model which can accurately diagnose a variety of cancers.

-After training our model, we will assess it's performance on a dataset including both healthy and cancerous cells.
+After training our model, we will assess its performance on a dataset including both healthy and cancerous cells.
 We will compute the precision and recall of our model(s) and discuss the implications of the different types of errors in a medical setting.